 In her trusty Land Rover, which she named “Lily,” Fossey first traveled to the Gombe Stream Research Center to meet Jane Goodall.
 While observing Goodall’s research methods, she also learned how to track gorillas and obtained permits to work in the Virunga Mountains, where the gorillas lived.

 Finally, in early 1967, she was ready.

 As her involvement with the gorillas deepened, so did her fear for them.
-The gorillas were being poached like mad, sometimes in groups of five to ten at a time.
+The gorillas were being poached at an astonishing rate, sometimes in groups of five to ten at a time.
 With her remaining team members, Fossey instigated her own poaching patrols, dismantling traps and nursing abandoned or hurt infant gorillas back to health.

 Her research soon became more focused on conservation efforts than archeological research.
 She soon began writing to the World Wildlife Fund, the African Wildlife Foundation and the Rwandan national park system, encouraging them to stop poaching.

-Her book Gorillas in the Mist, which became a rapid bestseller and later a movie starring Sigourney Weaver, helped conservation efforts by opening the eyes of the western world to the horrors that the gorillas were enduring in Virunga and depicting her efforts to save them.
+Her book Gorillas in the Mist, which became a rapid bestseller and later was made into a movie starring Sigourney Weaver, helped conservation efforts by opening the eyes of the western world to the horrors that the gorillas were enduring in Virunga.
 Her efforts as a relentless conservationist were hailed worldwide and helped make her an international icon for wildlife support.

 However, it was also her downfall.

 In 1985, two years after her book was released, Dian Fossey was found dead in her cabin at the edge of her camp, killed by a single blow to the head with a machete.